fulltopic/fulltopic.github.io/docs/deeplearning4j/rnn/rnn.md

 ![arch](./images/arch.jpg)
 ## Calculation
-As annotation declared in LSTMHelpers.java, this class is a implementation of this document: [vector impl](http://arxiv.org/pdf/1503.04069.pdf)
+As annotation declared in *LSTMHelpers.java*, this class is a implementation of this document: [vector impl](http://arxiv.org/pdf/1503.04069.pdf)

 The calculation is straightforward except one point.
 There is anothe style of calculation as demonstraed in this document: [recusion impl](https://github.com/go2carter/nn-learn/blob/master/grad-deriv-tex/rnn-grad-deriv.pdf)